ant-design/ant-design/components/space/index.en-US.md

 ## When To Use

-Avoid components clinging together and set a unified space.
+- Avoid components clinging together and set a unified space.
+- Use Space.Compact when child components are compactly connected.

 ## API